5 THINGS: on Post Myths Vol. 2

 These presets exist because not only do they make your upload time shorter, but it also taxes the transcoders over at YouTube less.
 Think about it: YouTube has over 86,000 hours of video uploaded daily, and all of those files need to be transcoded to the various flavors YouTube can display, so they want to maximize their computing and storage resources.
 It’s a win-win…you get a quicker upload, and YouTube can turn around the file faster.

-…Unfortunately, this means you take a hit in quality, because you’re dumbing down your high resolution file down to h.264.
+…Unfortunately, this means you take a hit in quality because you’re dumbing down your high-resolution file down to h.264.

-So, if you have the bandwidth, and you have the time – in some cases a 10x increase in time – upload your ProRes or other high res master.
+So, if you have the bandwidth, and you have the time – in some cases a 10x increase in time – upload your ProRes or other high res masters.
 You will see a quality increase, and you can thank me later.

 2. Bare drives are safe for storage

 Those caddies for drives were made for technicians to easily mount drives and to clone and dupe several drives at a time.
 However, I’m seeing them pop up more and more on editor’s desks.

 Bare drives are not floppy disks.
 You can destroy the drives in many ways.
 You can shock it, drop it, get it dirty, and wear the connector.

 The first issue, scariest, most damaging and easiest to do is, ESD or electrostatic discharge.
 And don’t tell me you ground yourself before every touch.
 Maybe you ground yourself before you remove it from the bag, but then you move about the room, you roll your desk chair, you pick up static.
 And for the record, just touching metal isn’t good enough, you have to touch grounded metal, so the metal legs of your desk ain’t going to do it.

 The second is a no-brainer, you can drop it.
 Now maybe you’re saying, “but I can drop an enclosed drive too!”
 Yes, but even the most basic of drive enclosures have some form of shock buffer and if they don’t then you should not trust your sensitive data on those either.